 One of your biggest milestones as an entrepreneur is fundraising

-It is unintuitive at times, being just as much about what you shouldn’t do than what you should.
+Unintuitive at times, fundraising as an entrepreneur is just as much about what you shouldn’t do as what you should.
 Traditional, tried and true methods are a given, but the less obvious, experience-taught insights make all the difference.

-Andy Lee, co-founder of Sprout, has been through the ringer, with 20 years of experience as head of both mid-sized (Mapbox, Kabam) and large-scale (Uber Asia) enterprises in APAC.
+Andy Lee, co-founder of Sprout, has extensive experience, with 20 years of experience as head of both mid-sized (Mapbox, Kabam) and large-scale (Uber Asia) enterprises in APAC.
 Fortunately, he enjoys mentoring and sharing with entrepreneurs to guide them to a winning position.

 The following are some of the essential lessons from his journey for your fundraising process.